o-biotech/public-web-docs/docs/drafts/houseplant-sensor-arduino-esp32.md

     - support
     - house plant
     - smart garden
+    - tutorial
 hide_table_of_contents: true
 ---

-## Build Your Own Smart Houseplant Monitor with Iot Ensemble
+## Build Your Own Smart Houseplant Monitor with IoT Ensemble

 ![Hardware Hookup](/img/houseplant_monitor.jpg)

 For many people nowadays (myself included), houseplants are all the rage.
 They bring color and happiness to any space, and can really tie a room together with a lively aesthetic.
 That is, if they're kept alive and healthy, which is sometimes easier said than done.
 Thankfully, we can easily create our own solution to monitor your precious plant babies with just a few components.

 In this tutorial, we will be taking a generic ESP32 board, along with a soil moisture sensor and UV sensor, and create a real-time view of your houseplant's environment.
-The LCD screen shows the current UV Index and soil moisture content of the soil, while the ESP32 board sends this data up to Iot Ensemble every 30 seconds.
+The LCD screen shows the current UV Index and soil moisture content of the soil, while the ESP32 board sends this data up to IoT Ensemble every 30 seconds.
 Let's get started!

 ### Things you will need
 - [SparkFun Thing Plus - ESP32 WROOM Board](https://www.sparkfun.com/products/15663)